vanpelt/shortr/README.md

 # Shortr

-Shortr is a small Sinatra app that makes url shorten urls on your own domain.
-It provides the following urls:
+Shortr is a small Sinatra app that magically turns your own domain into a url shortening service!
+It provides the following HTTP resources:

 This allows you to obtain the next shortcode for a url: